Rokasl/CS408_project/report/source/13_chapter_6.md

 ## Final testing framework

 Contained in *final_implementation/Backend/tests* folder.
-Framework is designed to launch number of programs, located in *test_cases* folder, and give back feedback to the user, which test programs succeeded and which ones failed.
+Framework is designed to launch number of programs, located in *test_cases* folder, and give back feedback to the user on which test programs succeeded and which ones failed.
 This framework eliminates manual testing, lets identify bugs faster, thus speeding up development process and easing maintenance.
-And it is fully written in Bash Script.
+It is, also, fully written in Bash script, unlike experimental testing framework.
 Some parts of the test framework were lifted from earlier experiment, however the key differences are that it is not using GHC compiler directly; so it eliminates the need for Expect script (previously located in "helper.sh" file),thus improving performance of the framework.
-Another change is that test cases don't take in expressions anymore, instead they take in paths to actual programs, therefore providing ability to launch them and check their outputs.
+Another change is that test cases don't take in expressions anymore, instead they take in paths to actual programs.
+This, therefore, provides an ability to launch complete programs and check their outputs.

 For all test case programs see **Appendix 3**.
 For usage and installation instructions see **Appendix 2**.

 ### Implementation

-Similarly like in experimental system's testing framework, test cases are stored in array.
+Similarly like in experimental system's testing framework, test cases are stored in an array.
-Each of them are
+Each of the test cases are
 objects which store three values: path of the test program, name of the test and expected output.
 They are looped through one by one, displaying the name of the test to the user and recompiling the test with: